 - Other: please provide a copy of your Centrelink statements

-Maximum value is $2,500, payable in instalments of $1,250 payable for each full-time enrolled trimester up to maximum value of the scholarship.
+Maximum value is $5,000, paid in instalments.
+Instalments of $2,500 are payable for each full-time enrolled trimester up to maximum value of the scholarship.

-Payments are made within six weeks after the Census Date subject to satisfying the scholarship’s Terms and conditions.
+Payments are made up to six weeks after the census date subject to satisfying the scholarship’s terms and conditions.

 Since graduating from Griffith University in 1987 with a Bachelor of Commerce, Mr Karl Morris celebrates an outstanding career.
 His passion for the business world along with his drive and commitment to the community has seen him achieve incredible successes.

 Mr Morris was appointed Executive Chairman of Ord Minnett Ltd in 2009, one of Australia's oldest and most respected investment advisory and stockbroking firms.
 In addition to his Commerce Degree, he has completed a Postgraduate Diploma from the Stockbrokers Association, Institute of Company Directors and FINSIA.
 He has also completed executive education at Harvard University and at the University of Notre Dame.

 Mr Morris chairs QSuper, and the Stockbrokers and Financial Advisers Association, is a board member of RACQ, JP Morgan Australia, and Financial Sector Advisory Council.
 Mr Morris is a Governor of the University of Notre Dame Australia, and Patron of Braveheart's Inc.

 Given his commitment to making a difference in the lives of others, Mr Morris has chosen to make an impact on the next generation of globally responsible business leaders.
 Through the creation of the Karl Morris Scholarship he is helping those students who demonstrate the talent, but are financially disadvantaged, to realise their full potential.